hashicorp/field-workshops-terraform/docs/slides/aws/terraform-cloud/index.md

 Every infrastructure change is recorded and tracked in the git log.
 You will always know exactly who made a change, what was changed, who approved the change, and when and why the change was made.

+???
+**Your auditors and security folks will like this because every change is tracked.
+No more mystery changes or wondering if something broke because of an untracked change.**

 ---
 name: sentinel-policy-enforcement
 class: title, smokescreen, shelf
 background-image: url(images/security_lasers.jpg)
 # Sentinel
 ## Policy Enforcement for Terraform

+???
+**Sentinel is the HashiCorp policy enforcement language and it is only available in terraform cloud or enterprise.**

 ---
 name: what-is-sentinel